Online, Virtual and Classroom Courses

 The experience and reputation IOSH holds within the health and safety industry means your staff will benefit from high quality courses that are well recognised and studied by a significant number of businesses worldwide.
 This allows you to ensure that your staff's learning is consistent, high quality and compatible with the latest health and safety legislation.

-IOSH Qualification Options
+IOSH Course Options

 IOSH is best known for two major certifications: